MyPureCloud/developer-center-blog/source/2017-05-10-implementing-wsdd-connector/index.html.md

 * Skillset to build and consume REST web services
 * Basic knowledge of JavaScript, preferably node.js with express as well (only for the purposes of understanding the examples in this blog post)
-* A PureCloud organization with the Web Services Data Dip connector enabled (if it's not enabled already, open a ticket with [PureCloud Support](https://elastictest.wpengine.com/articles/contact-purecloud-support/) and request that the  `webservices-datadip` bridge connector be enabled)
+* A Genesys Cloud organization with the Web Services Data Dip connector enabled (if it's not enabled already, open a ticket with [Genesys Cloud Support](https://elastictest.wpengine.com/articles/contact-purecloud-support/) and request that the  `webservices-datadip` bridge connector be enabled)
 * A Windows server to host the Bridge Server - [hardware/VM specs](https://help.mypurecloud.com/articles/purecloud-bridge-server-specifications/)
 * A server or cloud service to host your bridge integration web service - the requirements for this are entirely dependent on the integration you choose to build; the service is only required to conform to the REST contract for the bridge action.
 This service can be hosted on the same server as the Bridge Server service.